CitCom-VRAIN/waste-collection-demo/README.md

 Waste collection optimization using Openroute service.

 ## 📦 Project setup
+Below are the basic instructions to deploy the minimum viable service.
+For a detailed deployment guide, check out our [documentation].

 Tested with Python `3.10.12` and Ubuntu 22.04.

 1. Clone the repo